MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5622.md

 ---
 title: Insurance Journal - Test (report)
-description: See the journal lines in a fixed assets insurance journal.
+description: Review the journal lines in a fixed asset insurance journal.
 You can use the report to check the lines before you post the journal.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf
 ms.topic: conceptual
 ms.search.keywords: reporting
 ms.search.form: Report_5622_Primary
-ms.date: 11/2/2024
+ms.date: 11/11/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+  - ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Insurance Journal - Test (report)

-The **Insurance Journal - Test** report shows the journal lines in a fixed assets insurance journal.
+The **Insurance Journal - Test** report shows the journal lines in a fixed asset insurance journal.

-You can use the report to have the lines checked before you post the journal.

-If you run the report from the Actions tab and post in a journal window, the report automatically filters by the current journal template and journal batch names.
-In this case, you do not have to enter anything on the request page.
-If you run the report from the report request page, you can define what is to be included in it by setting filters.
+If you run the report from a fixed asset insurance journal, the report automatically filters by the current journal template and journal batch names.
+You can leave the request page blank.
+If you run the report from the report request page, you can set filters to define what to include.

 ## Use cases